agorzawski/pychiver/README.md

 A python package providing a wrapped service options:
 - **for archived data access** in the *EPICS Archiver*.
+  - Simple data extraction for scalars and waveforms,
-  - Additionally, some tools are provided for **data modification**  like data aligning, moving average or data source (PVs) status checks.
+  - Some tools are provided for **data processing**  like data aligning, moving average or data source (PVs) status checks.
 - **for saved configurations and snapshots** in the EPICS *SaveAndRestore*
+- Extended **waveform support** extensive collectors for both: archiver and realtime subscriptions, see [WAVEFORM.md](WAVEFORM.md)

 ## Examples *Archiver*
 > **NOTE**: Check `examples`, where interactive notebooks are.